Status of Corporate Governance

 Yoshimitsu Oura [Outside Director]

 Mr. Yoshimitsu Oura has experience in management as a corporate officer of a listed company and has also served as an outside director of other companies.
 He will be able to make decisions and provide supervision based on his extensive knowledge and experience.
-In addition, as chairman of the Nomination, Compensation & Governance Committee, he has played a valuable role in the nomination of directors and contributed to deliberations on the fairness, transparency, and objectivity of directors' compensations.
+In addition, as chairman of the Nomination, Compensation and Governance Committee, he has played a valuable role in the nomination of directors and contributed to deliberations on the fairness, transparency, and objectivity of directors' compensations.

 Shoko Kuroki [Outside Director]

 Ms. Shoko Kuroki has deep insight into accounting and finance based on her work experience at foreign consulting firms and major IT companies, as well as in the area of human resources.
-He contributes to the enhancement of our corporate value by making decisions and supervising our management from a global perspective.
+She contributes to the enhancement of our corporate value by making decisions and supervising our management from a global perspective.

 Miho Niunoya [Outside Director, Audit and Supervisory Committee Member]